 - 20% of tablet owners claimed to have used their device to shop for a product that they saw advertised on TV while viewing a program

-The new Nielsen survey highlights that television viewers are becoming multi-taskers.
+The new Nielsen study highlights that television viewers are becoming multi-taskers.
 While watching your program, viewers are also spending time on social media or looking up information on actors and plot-lines.
 It also shows the importance of having a strong social presence to coincide with your program and it demonstrates how social media can have an impact on gaining new viewers.
 The study also has advertisers salivating – showing that there is a correlation between viewers seeing a commercial on TV and searching for the product on their tablet or smartphone.
 They’re also looking for deals and coupons on the products they see in commercials.
 This means that content producers, broadcasters and advertisers have to adapt to these changes in viewer habits.

 Are you getting through to your audience?
+And are you reaching them on the right platform?